 Do I have to do all the talking?
 I don’t like to feel judged."
 Sometimes people can feel uncomfortable by the quiet intensity of therapy.
-I work hard to avoid raising anxiety in a situation that is already uncomfortable for many, and believe being an engaged participant is an important part of this.
+We work hard to avoid raising anxiety in a situation that is already uncomfortable for many, and believe being an engaged participant is an important part of this.
 While you should be prepared to speak about yourself candidly about the feelings and situations you are facing in your life, you should also expect to feel understood.
-In actively listening, my goal is to express understanding in a way that comforts you and empowers you.
-When I have ideas or thoughts about patterns I notice, I will share them with you openly.
-Not only do I rely on your experience to guide and determine the validity of our focus, but I overtly intend to demonstrate the insight process so that ultimately your can continue this process yourself.
+In actively listening, our goal is to express understanding in a way that comforts you and empowers you.
+When we have ideas or thoughts about patterns we notice, we will share them with you openly.
+Not only do we rely on your experience to guide and determine the validity of our focus, but we overtly intend to demonstrate the insight process so that ultimately you can continue this process yourself.

 Psychotherapy can have benefits and risks.
 Since therapy often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, and helplessness.
 On the other hand, psychotherapy has also been shown to have many benefits.
 Therapy often leads to better relationships, solutions to specific problems, and significant reductions in feelings of distress.
 Feeling understood and supported in working through uncomfortable feelings usually helps reduce the discomfort of the feelings and is an important goal of every session.

 Therapy involves a large commitment of time, money, and energy, so you should be very careful about the therapist you select.
-The best way to know if we might be a good team is to meet for a consultation, so that we can discuss your needs, my sense of how I can help, and most importantly determine your comfort level in moving ahead.
-In practice I treat this consultation as much as possible like a typical therapy session so that you can get an accurate sense of what working with me would be like, and ideally leave the session feeling some benefit.
+The best way to know if we might be a good team is to meet for a consultation, so that we can discuss your needs, my sense of how we can help, and most importantly determine your comfort level in moving ahead.
+In practice we treat this consultation as much as possible like a typical therapy session so that you can get an accurate sense of what working with us would be like, and ideally leave the session feeling some benefit.
 Because time will not allow us to cover all the areas of your life that are bearing on your distress in a first session, it is normal to feel like we haven’t covered everything.
 Fleshing out these details will take some time and is part of the early process of therapy.
-In determining if I am the right fit for you, I find it helps to reflect on your feelings about sitting with me in the consultation.
+In determining if we are the right fit for you, we find it helps to reflect on your feelings about sitting with us in the initial consultation.
 Research and clinical experience shows that people get the most benefit out of therapy when they feel comfortable with their therapist.
-Either in the consultation or down the road, if you have questions about my procedures, we should discuss them whenever they arise.
+Either in the consultation or down the road, if you have questions about our procedures, we should discuss them whenever they arise.
 Therapy is a collaborative process that relies on your involvement to be effective!

 People pursue therapy for a variety of reasons.
 Some benefit from help in going through a major life transition (unemployment, divorce, new job, etc.), especially when they don’t handle stressful circumstances as well as they’d like.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, relationship problems, career decisions, attention issues, and creative blocks.
 Therapy can help provide some much-needed encouragement and help with skills to get them through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 All people seeking psychotherapy share a desire to meet life’s challenges and make positive changes in their lives.

-If psychotherapy is begun, you and I will agree on a regular meeting time, and my evaluation will continue for another 2 to 4 sessions.
+If psychotherapy is begun, we will agree on a regular meeting time, and our evaluation will continue for another 2 to 4 sessions.
 In most cases, we will meet weekly, though alternative frequencies might be considered.
 The regular hour (50 minutes) we agree on will be considered your time, and will not be rescheduled or canceled, except with significant advance notice.
-Due to the nature of a psychotherapy practice, I must adhere firmly to time guidelines, and sessions are scheduled for 50 minutes.
+Due to the nature of a psychotherapy practice, we must adhere firmly to time guidelines, and sessions are scheduled for 50 minutes.
 Thus if you are late for a scheduled session, the time will be lost for that session.
-If I am late for a session, I will either make up the lost time of adjust the fee accordingly.
-If a session runs over 60 minutes, I will bill the extra time accordingly.
+If we are late for a session, we will either make up the lost time of adjust the fee accordingly.
+If a session runs over 60 minutes, we will bill the extra time accordingly.

-Because this time cannot be offered to anyone else, I must require 48 hours advance notice for the cancellation of a session.
+Because this time cannot be offered to anyone else, we must require 48 hours advance notice for the cancellation of a session.
 If you do not call to cancel within 48 hours (two days) of a scheduled session, the full fee will be charged.
 It is important to note that insurance companies do not provide reimbursement for canceled sessions.
-I will always do my best to offer another time in that week to reschedule the appointment when time is available.
-However, I cannot guarantee that rescheduling will be possible.
+We will always do our best to offer another time in that week to reschedule the appointment when time is available.
+However, we cannot guarantee that rescheduling will be possible.

-Due to my work schedule, I am generally not immediately available by telephone.
-If you need to reach me between regularly scheduled appointment times you may call the office at (202) 625-1313 and leave a message.
+Due to our work schedules, we are generally not immediately available by telephone.
+If you need to reach us between regularly scheduled appointment times you may call the office at (202) 969-2277 and leave a message.
 The voicemail at that number is confidential and monitored regularly.
-I will make every effort to return your call on the same day you make it, Monday through Thursday.
+We will make every effort to return your call on the same day you make it, Monday through Thursday.
 The office is closed Fridays, so messages left after Thursday afternoon will not be heard until the following Monday.
-If you are a current patient and your call is urgent, please call me on my cell phone (202) 625-1313.
-If you are unable to reach me and cannot wait for me to return your call, contact your family physician or the nearest emergency room and ask for the psychiatrist on call.
-If I will be unavailable for an extended time, I will provide you with the name of a colleague to contact, if necessary.
+If you are a current patient and your call is urgent, please call Dr. Clark on her cell phone (202) 625-1313.
+If you are unable to reach her and cannot wait for her to return your call, contact your family physician or the nearest emergency room and ask for the psychiatrist on call.
+If we will be unavailable for an extended time, I will provide you with the name of a colleague to contact, if necessary.

 In order for us to set realistic treatment goals and priorities, it is important to evaluate what resources you have available to pay for your treatment.
 If you have health insurance, it will usually provide some coverage for mental health psychotherapy.
 Coaching services are not always covered.

-I do not participate with any insurance companies, so the services I provide you would be considered “out of network” by your insurance company.
-Monthly I will summarize services and payments along with the other typical information needed by insurance companies to reimburse you.
-I am happy to complete any necessary insurance forms are required so that you can receive the benefits to which you are entitled; however, you (not your insurance company) are responsible for full payment of my fees.
+We do not participate with any insurance companies, so the services we provide you would be considered “out of network” by your insurance company.
+Monthly you will receive an electronic summary of services and payments along with the other typical information needed by insurance companies to reimburse you.
+We are happy to complete any necessary insurance forms that are required so that you can receive the benefits to which you are entitled; however, you (not your insurance company) are responsible for full payment of our fees.